TinaBeee/mapping_earthquakes/README.md

 ## Mapping Earthquakes with Leaflet & Mapbox
-Mapping earthquakes based on data by the U.S. Geological Survey using Leaflet and Mapbox to create an interactive map displaying latest global earthquakes
+Mapping earthquakes based on data by the U.S. Geological Survey using Leaflet and Mapbox to create an interactive map displaying latest global earthquakes.
+You can check out the interactive map [here](https://tinabeee.github.io/mapping_earthquakes/) and play around with the layers and toggle options.

 ## Resources
 - Earthquake Data: [here](https://on.doi.gov/3IuRBhA) & [here](https://on.doi.gov/3AqwV7N) (USGS data of past seven day earthquakes, and past seven day earthquakes of >4.5 quakes)